EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

 ### Tekton - *Great*

-Tekton Hub is a repository of re-usable Tekton tasks - we used one in the previous blog post to clone a git repository.
+Tekton Hub is a repository of re-usable Tekton tasks - we used one in the previous blog post to clone a Git repository.

-The Hub was delightfully simple to use to install the git-clone task, and it's great that there's a hosted community place to publish your own tasks and discover others.
+Tekton Hub was delightfully simple to use to install the git-clone task, and it's great that there's a hosted community place to publish your own tasks and discover others.

 Unlike with Concourse where we had to use Google to find custom resource types, we found re-usable Tekton tasks by browsing the hub.
 Although we didn't use this feature, the hub can also share pipelines - I could imagine this being a fantastic way to share CI configuration to open source contributors for your projects.

 ```bash
 tkn --namespace tekton-pipelines hub install git-clone